nicholetzs/nicholetzs/README.md

 Currently, I'm developing projects that combine **Artificial Intelligence**, **Data Engineering** and **Software Development** while preparing for a future Master's degree in Astronomy.

-Besides technology, I enjoy Russian literature, philosophy and everything that challenges the way we understand the Universe.

 > *"The mystery of human existence lies not in just staying alive, but in finding something to live for."*
 > **— Fyodor Dostoevsky, The Brothers Karamazov**